ujjwall-R/BookMark-And-Search-Engine/ReadMe.md

 #### For evaluation [Temporary section]

+You need not to create your own custom search engine (preparation steps) if you use my key and id.
 These are my key and api id.
 I will soon remove this from the repository.
 Its only for evaluation purpose(as Google API only gives first free 10000 searches per day).

 ```python
 SEARCH_KEY = "AIzaSyD6_svwnad4NrzQ7DBTyGiUxzcy_1VJ3Bc"